Join the RHS today and support our charitable work

 Help us achieve our goals

-Worm casts occur on the surface of lawns and are small heaps of muddy soil ejected from the digestive tract of some species of earthworm, mainly Allolobophora species, such as the green worm A. chlorotica.
+Worm casts occur are small heaps of muddy soil ejected from the digestive tract of some species of earthworm, mainly Allolobophora species, such as the green worm A. chlorotica.
+When deposited on the surface of lawns worm casts can be considered undesirable.

 Earthworms are soil-dwelling animals that have elongate cylindrical segmented bodies.
 Adult earthworms have a distinctive thickened band, known as the clitellum, about one third of the way down the body from the head end, this is part of the reproductive system of the worm.

-In general earthworm activities are beneficial in gardens, for both soil structure and in nutrient recycling.
+Earthworm activities are usually beneficial in gardens, for both soil structure and in nutrient recycling.
 Earthworms feed on dead plant material and in doing so ingest a certain amount of soil.
 As a consequence, an earthworm's excrement has a muddy consistency and appearance.
 Most earthworm species void waste material underground but a few species deposit casts on the surface.
-This can spoil the appearance of fine lawns, particularly if the casts get squashed and spread over the surface by trampling feet or lawnmowers.
+This can be undesirable when trying to achieve the 'perfect' lawn, particularly if the casts get squashed and spread over the surface by trampling feet or lawnmowers.
 This can create places where mosses and lawn weeds can establish.

 Worm casts can be distinguished from soil brought up to the surface by other lawn animals, such as ants, mining bees and moles, by the fine muddy nature of the excreted soil.
 Freshly deposited worm casts often have a coiled appearance.